Hawaiideveloper/Infastructure-as-Code-Sample_Env/Getting_Started_AWS_Keys.md

     - [x] Google provides a console that is seemless and also allows me to inspect elements as well as change thigns real-time and see the effects immediately

-####  AWS  console
- - [ ] Use this [link](https://aws.amazon.com/console/) to quickly find it and setup an account
- - [x] Use this if you already have an AWS account [link to login](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fconsole%2Fhome%3Fstate%3DhashArgs%2523%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fhomepage&forceMobileApp=0&code_challenge=dlhxv7rVnZ0x4unaEqcagTwHiG4e80jbd2ij_UMuq-0&code_challenge_method=SHA-256)

  #### Next setup a service user ... i.e. never use the root account as you could end up with